 1.1 Formalities.
-In order to create an enforceable debt obligation of the debtor to the seller, (a) is it necessary that the sales of goods or services are evidenced by a formal receivables contract; (b) are invoices alone sufficient; and (c) can a receivable "contract" be deemed to exist as a result of historic relationships?
+In order to create an enforceable debt obligation of the obligor to the seller, (a) is it necessary that the sales of goods or services are evidenced by a formal receivables contract; (b) are invoices alone sufficient; and (c) can a receivable "contract" be deemed to exist as a result of behaviour of the parties?

-Under German law, it is not necessary for the creation of an enforceable debt obligation of the debtor that a sale of goods or the provision of services be evidenced by a formal receivables contract.
-It is sufficient if the parties agree orally on the sale of goods or the provision of services, or if the respective agreement is deemed to exist due to the facts and circumstances, including as a result of historic relationships.
-Of course, in such cases it may be difficult to prove the scope of the sale or the services concerned, as well as the consideration payable therefor.
+Under German law, it is not necessary for the creation of an enforceable debt obligation of the obligor that a sale of goods or the provision of services be evidenced by a formal receivables contract.
+It is sufficient if the parties agree orally on the sale of goods or the provision of services, or if the respective agreement is deemed to exist due to the facts and circumstances, including as a result of behaviour of the parties.
+Of course, in such cases it may as a practical matter be difficult to prove the scope of the sale or the services concerned, as well as the consideration payable therefor.
 An invoice alone, if not backed by a formal or informal receivables contract, would not be sufficient to create an enforceable debt obligation.

 1.2 Consumer Protections.
-Do your country's laws (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; or (c) provide other noteworthy rights to consumers with respect to receivables owing by them?
+Do Germany's laws (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; (c) permit consumers to cancel receivables for a specified period of time; or (d) provide other noteworthy rights to consumers with respect to receivables owing by them?